ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 # Strategies for resilient applications

-Users are less likely to experience downtime when an application is designed with resiliency in mind.
-When implementing a solution using Kubernetes services, Cloud Foundry, Cloud Functions or virtual servers, regardless of the compute options, you want to minimize downtimes and have your application as resilient as possible for maximum availability.
-To achieve maximum resiliency, you may consider deploying your solutions across multiple zones and regions with best data replications possible.
+Regardless of the compute option: Kubernetes, Cloud Foundry, Cloud Functions or Virtual Servers, enterprises seek to minimize downtime and create resilient architectures that achieve maximum availability.
+This tutorial highlights IBM Cloud's capabilities to build resilient solutions, and in doing so, answers the following questions.

-This tutorial highlights what IBM Cloud provides for resilient solutions, answering questions like:
+- Which compute options support multi-region deployment?

-- Deploy an app across multiple regions or zones, is to possible?
-If yes then how to import source files to all regions and zones?
+- How do I import application or service artifacts into additional regions?
-- What to consider when preparing an app to be globally available across multiple regions?
+- What should I consider when preparing an app to be globally available?
-- How databases are handled in a multiple regions deployment, why database-as-service and how can it work between regions?
+- How can databases replicate across locations?
-- Which backing services to use (Block Storage, File Storage, Object Storage, Databases)?
+- Which backing services should be used: Block Storage, File Storage, Object Storage, Databases?
-- What about other services like Watson, how can they be configured for multi-region?
+- Are there any service-specific considerations?

 ## Objectives
 {: #objectives}

-* Understand the architecture and concepts involved in building resilient applications.
+* Learn architectural concepts involved when building resilient applications.
-* Understand how these concepts map to IBM Cloud compute and service offerings.
+* Understand how such concepts map to IBM Cloud compute and service offerings

 ## Services used
 {: #services}